ivandotv/estacion/README.md

 channelOrTopic.removeAllListeners()
 ```

-Also by destroying `channel` or `topic` all listeners will be automatically unsubscribed.
+Also by destroying `channel` or `topic`, all listeners will be automatically unsubscribed.
 When destroying `channel` all topics in that channel will also be destroyed.

 ```js